pradeesh-ml/Emotion-Detection-ResNet34/README.md

 ```
 Press **'q'** to exit the webcam feed.

-## Dataset
+## Dataset - FER-2013
-- The dataset should be structured as follows:
+- The model is trained on the FER-2013 (Facial Expression Recognition 2013) dataset, which consists of 35,887 grayscale images of 48x48 pixels.
+The dataset is structured as follows:
   ```
   dataset/
   ├── train/